 The first step is to share your new compensation plan with your top leaders.
 They will feel valued when you show it to them first.
 When you ask them how they feel about the plan, they will tell you and sometimes this information will help you in explaining the plan to others.

 The second group of representatives with whom you should share the upcoming compensation plan is the rest of your leaders.
 Only after you’ve done this should you release the details to everyone else.

 One of the goals of your new compensation plan should be for your most productive representatives to experience higher incomes and to do so as quickly as possible after the effective date of your new plan.

-However, it’s important to realize in the short-term after announcing or implementing your new compensation plan, you may see drops in sales and recruit.
+However, it’s important to realize in the short term after announcing or implementing your new compensation plan, you may see drops in sales and recruitment.
 This is normal because, in response to change, some independent representatives will decide not to place their next order, wait before selling to others, delay recruiting others, or quit.

 To counter this possibility, it’s wise to consider starting a contest, introducing new products, offering customer incentives, and other measures to motivate sales and recruiting at the same time the new compensation plan goes live.